justnelling/Wayfinder/README.md

 ## Next steps:

+20/1/25: work more on exa_search_response.py to parse the Exa search input + output

 19/1/25: - look into pydantic AI, seems like it does a lot of the agent creation under the hood for us extremely conveniently !